zhangxin20180402/openshiftjavatest/README.md

 # openshiftjavatest
-This is java test for openshift
+This is simple java test project for openshift